wencywww/ExtJS-Photo-Gallery/README.md

   * Automatic thumbnail creation
   * Ability to delete, rotate and change the date of the item/items manually
   * Ability to recursively traverse the uploads directory for photos/videos in subdirs
+  * Ability to show only videos or only photos
+  * Ability to paginate large dataviews
+  * Photos with GPS data can be indicated on the thumbnails
   * The GUI supports English and Bulgarian Language
   * **No database required!**